handeyeco/personal-blog/posts/20250905-bc-picks/index.md

 ---
 title: Bandcamp Friday Picks 4
-description: Some Creative Commons music on Bandcamp that I like - Polze De La Mort, The Parrots, La URSS
+description: Some Creative Commons music on Bandcamp that I like - Perifèria Nord, The Parrots, La URSS
 date: 2025-09-05
 ---